2021 Challenges For Mobile App Advertisers

 As we reflect back on the challenges and opportunities that 2020 presented and prepare for Q4 holiday spikes and the unknowns of 2021, we are sharing our biggest challenges for mobile app advertisers with suggestions to help navigate these upcoming changes.
-No 2020 mobile app advertising list would be complete without COVID-related CPM fluctuations that have been occurring Q1 through Q3.
-As we exited Q3 and entered Q4, we’ve seen significant increases in CPMs most likely due to US election spending and all of this just in time for the Q4 Holiday CPM spikes that occur between Black Friday and Christmas.
-If that wasn’t enough, we expect the biggest change in the mobile app advertising ecosystem in the past 10-15 years. with Apple’s removal of IDFA and even more change with full automation offered by Facebook (AAA – Automated App Ads) and Google (AC – App Campaigns).
+No 2020 mobile app advertising list would be complete without COVID-related CPM fluctuations that have been occurring in Q1 through Q3.
+As we exited Q3 and entered Q4, we’ve seen significant increases in CPMs.
+Most likely due to US election spending and all of this just in time for the Q4 Holiday CPM spikes that occur between Black Friday and Christmas.
+If that wasn’t enough, we expect the biggest change in the mobile app advertising ecosystem in the past 10-15 years., with Apple’s removal of IDFA.
+And even more change, with full automation offered by Facebook (AAA – Automated App Ads) and Google (AC – App Campaigns).

 So… let’s jump in!

 - End of March 2020, we were one of the first sources to highlight the dramatic decrease in CPMs related to COVID and advised our clients to front-load spend and in June we issued a warning that CPMs had almost fully recovered and advised clients to be careful as we’re close to the top.

 - In April/May 2020 gaming advertisers front-loaded as much of their annual spend as they could to capture COVID-induced CPM decreases.
 However, post this CPM boon, most advertisers have been slow to increase spend August until September due to US election-driven CMP increases that quickly followed COVID.